strongloop/strong-agent-statsd/README.md

 Metrics names are hierarchical dot-seperated strings.
-When reported by statsd, they will most likely need to fit into a larger hierarchy of all the applications, or perhas an entire system or company.
+When reported by statsd, they will most likely need to fit into a larger hierarchy of all the applications, or perhaps an entire system or company.

 Statsd servers usually have the ability to scope metrics reported to them, but if there are multiple clients reporting to the same server, or if the scope